RaspberryPiFoundation/scratch-curriculum/nl-NL/Scratch 1/Ghostbusters/Ghostbusters.md

 Als je nog een voorwerp wilt toevoegen, kan je bovenstaande stappen nogmaals volgen!

 ## Sla jouw project op { .save }

-## Community Contributed Translation { .challenge .pdf-hidden }

-This project was translated by Jeroen Dekker.
-Our amazing translation volunteers help us give children around the world the chance to learn to code.
-You can help us reach more children by translating a Code Club project via [Github](https://github.com/CodeClub/curriculum_documentation/blob/master/contributing.md) or by getting in touch with us at hello@codeclubworld.